The Long Haired Rottweiler: Dog Hairdressing (Detailed Care)

 Long Haired Rottweiler Drying

-When the dog is clean, we have to remove excess moisture using a towel to pat.
+When the dog is clean, we must remove excess moisture using a towel to pat.
 If we run, we will create knots.
-After this step, we can use a dryer at low temperature to finish removing moisture from the mantle.
+After this step, we can use a dryer at a low temperature to finish removing moisture from the mantle.

 Long Haired Rottweiler Brushing

-Long haired Rottweiler sheds a lot of dead hair.
-Because of this, more dirt accumulates and more tangles are created in their coat.
+Cleaning your dog beds will take a lot of time because Long haired Rottweiler sheds a lot of dead hair.
+Because of this, more dirt accumulates, and more tangles are created in their coat.
 Therefore, it is necessary to increase the frequency of brushing: three times a week in general and every day in the molting seasons.
 Try to choose the most suitable brush for your hair type.

 Caring For Specific Areas